A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Results

 Figure~\ref{fig:3D_thermal} showcases how iFOL performs in predicting temperature fields for unseen conductivity distributions compared to the reference finite element method.
 The complicated 3D geometry of \textbf{FOL} is discretized using a fully unstructured tetrahedral mesh.
 The input parameter exhibits a complex spatial distribution, while the temperature field is governed by a thermal diffusion PDE with high nonlinearity arising from the temperature-dependent conductivity field. iFOL and reference FE solutions are presented for two samples that were not included in the training set.
 We observe that the learned operator exhibits generalization both to the parameter field and to the evaluation grid, which is 7× finer than the training mesh.

 Figure \ref{fig:sen} displays the sensitivity maps of \(\delta_{k}\mathcal{J}\) for two unseen samples, where one map is obtained via automatic differentiation applied to iFOL's inference function, and the other is computed using adjoint-based sensitivity analysis.
 Qualitative comparisons show a high degree of agreement between the two maps, with both displaying similar spatial sensitivity patterns.
+Since sensitivity analysis and first-order optimization are mainly governed by gradient direction rather than magnitude, we investigate how well the iFOL AD--based sensitivities~$\boldsymbol{s}_1$ and the adjoint-based sensitivities~$\boldsymbol{s}_2$ agree in direction by evaluating their cosine similarity,

+which measures the alignment of the two high-dimensional vectors.
+This metric captures only directional agreement, independently of the absolute magnitudes of the sensitivities.
+A value of $S_{C} = 1$ indicates perfect directional alignment, while $S_{C} = 0$ corresponds to orthogonality and negative values indicate opposite directions.

+For the two test cases considered, we obtain global cosine similarities of $0.89$ (Fig. \ref{fig:sen} top) and $0.93$ (Fig. \ref{fig:sen} down), respectively.
+These values indicate a strong directional agreement between the iFOL AD--based sensitivities and the FEM adjoint-based sensitivities over the full domain.

 To the authors' knowledge, this is the first time that the Jacobian of neural network-based operators for spatially distributed input and output fields has been evaluated and compared against classical sensitivity analysis techniques, such as adjoint methods.
 Based on the results presented here, we can conclude that iFOL is not only able to accurately approximate PDE-based operators in a mesh- and geometry-agnostic manner, but also to reliably estimate the operator's Jacobian.